ajureel/ScheduleIt/README.md

 This handy utility will help you organize your day.
 It is a simple calendar application that allows a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 # How to Use
 Download the code and run locally in the browser (ie file:///C:filepathhere/ScheduleIt/index.html)
+Or checkout it out here: https://ajureel.github.io/ScheduleIt/

 Enter data into the calendar and hit save.
 When you refresh, the data will be there!
 ![](./assets/images/11-screenshot.png)